ouyangw/scattering/README.md

 [[J. Chem.
 Phys. **142**, 084110 (2015)](http://dx.doi.org/10.1063/1.4908032)].
 Please cite the paper if you use the code.

-This version use Eigen 3 ([http://eigen.tuxfamily.org/](http://eigen.tuxfamily.org/))
+This version uses Eigen 3 ([http://eigen.tuxfamily.org/](http://eigen.tuxfamily.org/))
 for matrix diagonalization and solving sparse linear systems.
 The Eigen library is not included and user should install Eigen before compiling the codes.
 The